react-component/slider/README.md

 ## License

-rc-slider is released under the MIT license.
+rc-slider-custom is released under the MIT license.